equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         set *all* the realisations must succeed.

 	Please note that MIN_REALIZATIONS = 0 means all simulations must succeed (this happens to be the default value).
-Note that the integer value of eg 2% of 20 realizations is 0, and that it is easy to unintentionally instruct ERT to require all simulations to be finished when the intention was the opposite.
+Note MIN_REALIZATIONS is rounded up e.g. 2% of 20 realizations is rounded to 1.

 .. _stop_long_running: